 Continuing Education

 Many institutions of higher learning offer accredited online degree programs that can be completed without ever stepping into the school building.
 Recorded video presentations by professors are made available online with source sheets, online textbooks, quizzes, assignments, and proctored examinations.
-Professors and students interact mainly online through various communication channels, including Slack, Google Hangouts, Whatsapp, Zoom.
+Professors and students interact mainly online through various communication channels, including Slack, Google Hangouts, WhatsApp, and Zoom.

 Leadership Training